memtest86plus/memtest86plus/README.md

 ## Acknowledgments

-PCMemTest was based on Memtest86+, developed by Samuel Demeulemeester, which in turn was based on Memtest86, developed by Chris Brady with the resources and assistance listed below:
+Memtest86+ v6.0 was based on PCMemTest, developed by Martin Whitaker, which was based on Memtest86+ v5.01, developed by Samuel Demeulemeester, which in turn was based on Memtest86, developed by Chris Brady with the resources and assistance listed below:

  * The initial versions of the source files bootsect.S, setup.S, head.S and
    build.c are from the Linux 1.2.1 kernel and have been heavily modified.

  * Doug Sisk provided code to support a console connected via a serial port.
-   (not used by PCMemTest)
+   (not currently used)

  * Code to create BadRAM patterns was provided by Rick van Rein.

  * The block move test is based on Robert Redelmeier's burnBX test.

  * Screen buffer code was provided by Jani Averbach.
-   (not used by PCMemTest)
+   (not used by Memtest86+ v6.0)

  * Eric Biederman provided all of the feature content for version 3.0 plus many bugfixes and significant code cleanup.